-UN Cares is a world wide work place programme for UN staff members designed to reduce the impact of HIV in the place of work by supporting “universal access” to a comprehensive range of benefits for all UN personnel and their families.
-These benefits – known as the UN Cares 10 Minimum Standards – include information and education, voluntary counselling and testing, access to male and female condoms, and emergency prevention measures in case of accidental exposure.
+UN Cares is a worldwide work place programme for UN staff members designed to reduce the impact of HIV in the workplace by supporting “universal access” to a comprehensive range of benefits for all UN personnel and their families.
+These benefits – known as the UN Cares 10 Minimum Standards – include information and education, voluntary counseling and testing, access to male and female condoms, and emergency prevention measures in case of accidental exposure.
 The Standards also call for increased measures to stop stigma and discrimination.Namibia UN Cares promotes improved health and psychosocial wellbeing through workplace initiatives.
-Although the focus is on HIV prevention, treatment, care and support programmes, issues regarding prevention of none communicable diseases (NCDs) are also included.
+Although the focus is on HIV prevention, treatment, care and support programmes, issues regarding prevention of non-communicable diseases (NCDs) are also encompassed.

 What we do

-We provide information to staff members on HIV prevention, treatment, Care and support.
-We also ensure provision of information regarding service providers.
+We provide information to staff members on HIV prevention, treatment, care and support.
+We also ensure provision of information regarding service providers in the region.

 Why UN Cares Matters

-Although Namibia has made significant strides in reducing new HIV infections, HIV continues to pose negative impacts to on human capital through reduced productivity as a result of ongoing morbidity and mortality.
+Although Namibia has made significant strides in reducing new HIV infections, HIV continues to pose negative impacts on human capital through reduced productivity as a result of ongoing morbidity and mortality.
 Even in countries where HIV is less visible, the UN has an obligation to act and provide staff with alternative mechanisms to enhance their wellbeing.
-Secretary-General BAN Ki-moon has made UN Cares a priority, through the development and promotion of the HIV workplace policy for UN
+Former Secretary-General Ban Ki-Moon, has made UN Cares a priority through the development and promotion of the HIV workplace policy for UN staff members and

-staff members and their families, stating his determination “to make the UN a model of how the workplace should respond to HIV.”
+their families, stating his determination, “to make the UN a model of how the workplace should respond to HIV.”